William Vince

 William D. "Bill" Vince (November 23, 1963 – June 21, 2008) was a Canadian producer.
 His credits include producing Air Bud (1997), Dead Heat (2002), Saved!
 (2004), and Capote (2005) (for which he shared an Academy Award nomination for Best Picture).

 Personal life

 Vince was born William D. Vince in British Columbia in 1963.
-Vince was Robert Vince's brother.

 Death

-On June 23, 2008, it was announced that Vince had died two days earlier from cancer.
+On June 23, 2008, it was announced that Vince had died two days earlier from a multi-year battle with cancer.
 At the time of his death, he had been working on Push in post-production with two more films in development, and he had completed production of Edison and Leo and The Imaginarium of Doctor Parnassus.
 The latter film was dedicated to his memory along with that of Heath Ledger.